 Scenic Beauty

-From the beginning, we’ve been focused on conserving the lands that defined the United States.
+From the beginning, we’ve been focused on conserving the lands that define this region.

-Starting with our successful campaign to protect Storm King Mountain — the dramatic northern gateway to the Hudson Highlands — Scenic Hudson has been committed to safeguarding the vistas that have shaped the history and culture of our region and nation.
+Starting with our successful campaign to protect Storm King Mountain — the dramatic northern gateway to the Hudson Highlands — Scenic Hudson has been committed to conserving the open lands and waters that have shaped our region’s histories and cultures.
+We believe beautiful natural places and flourishing ecosystems:

 Success Stories